 All investment advisers registered with the Securities and Exchange Commission ("SEC") or The Commonwealth of Massachusetts are required to review their compliance policies and procedures at least annually (and best practice is for any investment adviser, whether SEC or MA registered or not, to engage in such a review).
 Many advisers traditionally conduct this review in March of each year.
 Registered advisers should commence their annual reviews promptly and document the review process and the outcomes of the review.

-Form ADV for registered advisers (Parts 1A, 1B (state registered advisers only) and 2A) and Exempt Reporting Advisers (relevant portions of Part 1A) with a December 31 fiscal year end must be updated by March 31, 2017 through the Investment Adviser Registration Depository (IARD) website.
+Form ADV for registered advisers (Parts 1A, 1B (state registered advisers only) and 2A) and Exempt Reporting Advisers (relevant portions of Part 1A) with a December 31 fiscal year end must be updated by March 31, 2018 through the Investment Adviser Registration Depository (IARD) website.
+FINRA has confirmed that IARD will be open to accept filings on Saturday, March 31.
 In order to get credit for the filing, please select “annual amendment” when updating the form.
 Failure to update Form ADV could lead to registration or status as an Exempt Reporting Adviser being revoked.

 In addition, registered investment advisers must deliver updated brochures (Part 2A) and brochure supplements (Part 2B) to all clients within 120 days after the end of the adviser’s fiscal year.

 Advisers should take note that the Form ADV has been significantly revised since last year’s annual amendments, particularly for advisers that manage assets under any separately managed account mandates, and should allow for extra time to complete the form this year.